wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 ## Introduction

-Wormhole's _cross-chain_ messaging allows smart contracts to interact seamlessly across multiple blockchains.
+Wormhole's cross-chain messaging allows smart contracts to interact seamlessly across multiple blockchains.
 This enables developers to build decentralized applications that leverage the strengths of different networks, whether it’s Avalanche, Celo, Ethereum, or beyond.
-In this tutorial, we’ll explore using **Wormhole’s Solidity SDK** to create cross-chain contracts to send and receive messages across chains.
+In this tutorial, we’ll explore using [Wormhole’s Solidity SDK](https://github.com/wormhole-foundation/wormhole-solidity-sdk){target=\_blank} to create cross-chain contracts to send and receive messages across chains.

 Wormhole’s messaging infrastructure simplifies data transmission, event triggering, and transaction initiation across blockchains.
 In this tutorial, we’ll guide you through a simple yet powerful hands-on demonstration that showcases this practical capability.
 We'll deploy contracts on two TestNets—Avalanche Fuji and Celo Alfajores—and send messages from one chain to another.
 This tutorial is perfect for those new to cross-chain development and seeking hands-on experience with Wormhole’s powerful toolkit.

 By the end of this tutorial, you will have not only built a fully functioning cross-chain message sender and receiver using Solidity but also developed a comprehensive understanding of how to interact with the Wormhole relayer, manage cross-chain costs, and ensure your smart contracts are configured correctly on both source and target chains.

 This tutorial assumes a basic understanding of Solidity and smart contract development.
-Before diving in, it may be helpful to review [Wormhole’s documentation](/learn){target=\_blank} to familiarize yourself with the protocol.
+Before diving in, it may be helpful to review [the basics of Wormhole](/learn){target=\_blank} to familiarize yourself with the protocol.

 ## Wormhole Overview

 We’ll interact with two key Wormhole components: the [Wormhole Relayer](/learn/infrastructure/relayer){target=\_blank} and the [Wormhole Core contracts](/learn/messaging/core-contracts/){target=\_blank}.
 The relayer handles cross-chain message delivery and ensures the message is accurately received on the target chain.
 This allows smart contracts to communicate across blockchains without developers worrying about the underlying complexity.

-#### Wormhole Diagram

 Additionally, we’ll rely on the Wormhole Relayer to automatically determine cross-chain transaction costs and facilitate payments.
 This feature simplifies cross-chain development by allowing you to specify only the target chain and the message.
 The relayer handles the rest, ensuring that the message is transmitted with the appropriate fee.

 ![Wormhole architecture detailed diagram: source to target chain communication.](/images/learn/architecture/architecture-1.webp)

+## Prerequisites

+Before starting this tutorial, ensure you have the following:

+- [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm){target=\_blank} installed on your machine
+- [Foundry](https://book.getfoundry.sh/getting-started/installation){target=\_blank} for deploying contracts
+- TestNet tokens for [Avalanche-Fuji](https://core.app/tools/testnet-faucet/?token=C){target=\_blank} and [Celo-Alfajores](https://faucet.celo.org/alfajores){target=\_blank} to cover gas fees
+- Wallet private key

 ## Build Cross-Chain Messaging Contracts